How to Fix Glasses Arm Hinge

 Fixing glasses with spring hinges can be a bit tricky, but it’s possible to do some basic repairs yourself.
 If the spring hinge on your glasses is loose or not functioning properly, you can try the following steps to fix it:

-Gather the necessary tools:
+Gather the Necessary Tools

-3. Replacement screws (if needed)
+3. Replacement screws

-Examine the problem:
+Examine the Problem

 Inspect the spring hinge to identify the issue.
 Determine whether the hinge is loose, the screw is missing, or if there’s damage to the hinge itself.

-Tighten the hinge screw:
+Tighten the Hinge Screw

 If the hinge is loose, you may need to tighten the screw that holds the hinge together.
 Use the small screwdriver to carefully tighten the screw by turning it clockwise.
 Be gentle to avoid stripping the screw or damaging the frame.